antirek/owo-phone.js/INSTALL.md

 * analog phone credentials on same server

-The following procedure are for Debian based systems, open a console and type `su` to gain privilegies adn run following commands steps:
+The following procedure are for Debian based systems, open a console and type `su` to gain privilegies and run following commands steps:

 #### 1. Install apache, git, curl nodejs and npm